mathjax/MathJax-docs/options/input/tex.rst

    A function that takes an equation ID and base URL and returns the URL to link to it.
-The ``base`` value is taken from the :ref:`baseURL <tex-baseURL>` value, so that links can be make witin a page even if it has a ``<base>`` element that sets the base URL for the page to a different location.
+The ``base`` value is taken from the :ref:`baseURL <tex-baseURL>` value, so that links can be make within a page even if it has a ``<base>`` element that sets the base URL for the page to a different location.